HostDime: History

 In 2013, HostDime built their first data center build of its own was a 10,000 square foot facility in Guadalajara, Mexico.

-In 2016, HostDime purchased a 5-arce land parcel fronting I-4 in Orlando metro area, Town of Eatonville.
+In 2016, HostDime purchased a 5-acre land parcel fronting I-4 in Orlando metro area, Town of Eatonville.
 The seven-story building would combine the data company's headquarters and its data center in one structure.

 On July 14, 2017, HostDime officially opened their data center in João Pessoa, Brazil.
 The facility was only the second data center in northeast Brazil.
 The $15 million data center officially became Tier III Design Certified by the Uptime Institute in September 2020.
 It also became the first company in Brazil to receive the ISO 27701 certification.

 In February 2020, HostDime went to work on another purpose-built data center, this time in Bogotá, Colombia.
 The facility is one of the largest data center construction investments in Colombia and one of the largest data centers in Latin America.
 The facility is expected to be commissioned for production in early 2021.